About Daestro

 Daestro allows you to automate job execution by creating Cron Jobs.
 You can define a standard cron expression to specify a recurring schedule, such as running a task every hour or once a day.
 Each time the schedule is met, Daestro will automatically submit a new job based on the Job Definition and Job Queue you specify.

 A Compute Spawn represents an actual server or virtual machine that is linked to the Daestro platform to execute jobs.
-This can be a cloud instance that Daestro automatically provisions and terminates for you based on your Job Queue's needs, or a self-hosted machine that you have manually connected using the Daestro Agent.
+This can be a cloud instance that Daestro automatically provisions and terminates for you based on your Job Queue"s needs, or a self-hosted machine that you have manually connected using the Daestro Agent.

 Daestro manages scaling through its Job Queue and Compute Spawn system for cloud environments.
 It automatically provisions new cloud-based Compute Spawns (servers) when jobs are submitted to a queue and terminates them after a configurable idle period, ensuring you only pay for resources when they are actively needed.